 It seems that depression and marital conflict often go hand in hand.

 Depression and marital conflict is very much a chicken and egg kind of problem.
 It's almost impossible to tease out.
 Being in an unhappy marriage can make you depressed, and being depressed can negatively impact your marriage.

 A recent piece of research in Communication Monographs looks at the role depression plays in fostering relational insecurity.
 Depression tends to inhibit the ability to be resilient in the face of relational difficulty and challenges.
-Experienced couples therapists know while under 7% of people in the US suffer from depression, it shows up about 40% the time in at least one of the partners in couples therapy.
+Experienced couples therapists know while under 7% of people in the US suffer from depression, it shows up about 40% of the time in at least one of the partners in couples therapy.

 Depression is particularly hard on couples because feelings of hopelessness are all-consuming.
 When you are so depressed that you are spiraling out of control, it's much harder to be fully present in the relationship.

 Depression is a struggle that is ever-present to a person’s life.
 On the whole, the depressed partner may feel utterly overwhelmed and incapable of regulating themselves, let alone being a good partner in their relationship.
 They are often consumed in a struggle against the affliction and are often apprehensive of any additional demands.
 And they yearn most of all to simply not be depressed.
 It's a psychological pain that feels very close to physical torment.

 Each partner is on a distinctly different path, but they are both, in their own ways, trying to get to the same place.
-They both may complain that their needs are not being met – but there is an apparent reason why.
+They both may complain that their needs are not being met – but there is an obvious reason why.
 Depression is massively impacting them both.

 This study examined 126 couples, where one or both of them had a diagnosis of depression.
 Most of the couples in the study were married, and most of them were parents.